amar-r/WASP/QUICKSTART.md

 # WASP Quick Start Guide

+> **Note:** The official CIS Excel benchmark file is a prerequisite and must be downloaded separately from the [Center for Internet Security](https://www.cisecurity.org/benchmark/microsoft_windows_server).
+It is not included in this repository.

 Get WASP (Windows Audit & Security Profiler) running in 5 minutes!

 ## 🚀 Quick Setup